vb-consulting/RazorSvelte/README.md

 - `/`: index page - show value from external props hello `world from svelte` and display useful links
 - `/privacy` - privacy sample page, shows h1 title in a Svelte page passed from Razor Page ViewData.
-- `/login` - show extarnal login buttons
+- `/login` - show external login buttons
 - `/authorized` - Sample authorized page protected with the `Authorize` attribute.
 Displays simple authorized user data passed from the Razor Page.
 - `/401` - Sample unauthorized page that redirects when an unauthorized user tries to access the page with the `Authorize` attribute.
 - `/404` - Not found page for unknown server routes.